SAFCSP-Team/data-structures-and-algorithms-bootcamp/README.md

 > The entire bootcamp consists of the idea of data -> organization -> operation.
 Which is described in the first-level [introduction](https://github.com/SAFCSP-Team/data-structures-and-algorithms-bootcamp/blob/main/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md).
 Kindly do not pass it.

+> Kindly take a look at [tools](./Tools.md) file for tools and resources to help you through you learning experience.